fsoubelet/dotfiles/README.md

 ## Post-install

-The `install.sh` script leaves some things to be done manually.
+The `install.sh` script leaves some things to be done manually, specifically installing profiles, setting personnal information and changing some defaults.

 * Set up iTerm2 profile (see below)
 * Add personnal data to `~/.gitconfig.local`, `~/.vimrc.local`, and `~/.zshrc.local` if used.
 * Complete [Brew Bundle][brew-bundle] with `brew bundle install`
+* If you wish to act on [macOS defaults][macos-defaults], customize '~/dotfiles/macos_defaults' and run ['. ']
 * After opening Neovim, run [`:checkhealth`][checkhealth] and resolve errors/warnings.

 ## Setting up iTerm2